 Don’t wait!
 Find a vaccine near you now by visiting find my vaccine.
 To learn more about how vaccines prevent COVID-19 disease, especially severe illness and death, and reduce the risk of people spreading COVID-19 to others, visit the CDC website.

-Reporting: If you already have been vaccinated, letting us know that will help us to make better decisions for everyone in the fall.
+If you already have been vaccinated, letting us know that will help us to make better decisions for everyone.
 Voluntarily report your COVID-19 vaccination status to Stetson as soon as possible by using this online form.
 This data is a vital component of our decision-making process and helps to safeguard our community.

 Returning to normal is up to us!
 Let’s get vaccinated!

 Please note that this information will be kept private and confidential; only Stetson Health Service, Human Resources, Risk Management and the assistant dean for student affairs at the College of Law have access to the online system.
 Neither your supervisor nor other colleagues have access to this information.
 The data is stored behind our protective firewall and is secured.
 In the unlikely event of a data breach, Stetson will comply with Florida breach notification laws.
 Employees who are not comfortable uploading the vaccination card should contact Human Resources ([email protected] in DeLand and [email protected] for College of Law).
 Students should contact Student Health Services ([email protected]) in DeLand and Student Life ([email protected]) at the College of Law.

 Check out Stetson’s real-time statistical data indicating number of our population who are vaccinated at our COVID-19 Tracking webpage.